l1bfm/l1bfm/README.md

 ### Hey there
-I do stuff with python, html and css.
+I do small projects, mainly with python.
+My newest one is cliweather, a weather application for the terminal.

-Currently learning java and rust.
+currently studying cs.

 <!--